apple/swift-migration-guide/Guide.docc/CompleteChecking.md

 ```

 When using Swift 6.0 tools or later, use [`SwiftSetting.enableUpcomingFeature`](https://developer.apple.com/documentation/packagedescription/swiftsetting/enableupcomingfeature(_:_:))
-in the Swift settings for the given target:
+in the Swift settings for a pre-Swift 6 language mode target:

 ```swift
 .target(